jcramb/revshell/README.md

 # revshell

 ### Upcoming Changes
-* TCP proxy support
+* stress testing & optimisation pass
-* Cleaned up libvterm (remove glib requirement)
+* clean up libvterm (remove glib requirement) (or move to new libvterm for VT220 support)

 ### Compiling for Linux
 1. install dependencies as per your distro